ANNASBlackHat/gRPC-OnlineShop-Microservice/README.md

 #### 2. Mutual TLS
 The second way is using mutual tls, this mean every service will have their own certificate, but all certificates generated  from single root CA.
+To learn using Mutual TLS, checkout to branch `auth/mutual-tls`

 [certstrap](https://github.com/square/certstrap) will be our way to generate certificates.